 8. University of Arizona College of Medicine

 The University of Arizona College of Medicine in Tucson, Arizona, ranks eighth on our ranking of the easiest medical schools to get into.
-Even though the entrance standards of the medical school are slightly higher than normal, with a mean GPA of 3.6 and MCAT scores of 31, with a minimum of 24 (old scoring format), it is still very reasonable.
+Even though the entrance standards of the medical school are slightly higher than normal, with a mean average GPA of 3.6 and average MCAT scores of 31, with a minimum of 24 (old scoring format), it is still very reasonable.

 The med school takes a holistic approach to admission and will assess your experiences, so include as many experiences and/or other heavy factors in your application as possible, such as internships and work experiences.